MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 &#187; [ **Next:** Step 6.
 (Optional) Conditional access for VPN connectivity using Azure AD](../../ad-ca-vpn-connectivity-windows10.md)

-After setting up the server infrastructure, you must configure the Windows 10 client computers to communicate with that infrastructure with a VPN connection.
-You can use several technologies to configure Windows 10 VPN clients, including Windows PowerShell, System Center Configuration Manager, and Intune.
+Now that you have set up the server infrastructure, you must configure the Windows 10 client computers to communicate with that infrastructure with a VPN connection.
+In this step, you learn about the ProfileXML options and schema, create the ProfileXML VPN, and deploy Always On VPN to Windows 10 client computers.

+You can configure the Always On VPN client through PowerShell, SCCM, or Intune.
 All three require an XML VPN profile to configure the appropriate VPN settings.

-In this step, you learn about the ProfileXML options and schema, and how to create the ProfileXML VPN.
+Automating PowerShell enrollment for organizations without SCCM or Intune is possible.

 >[!NOTE]
 >Group Policy does not include administrative templates to configure the Windows 10 Remote Access Always On VPN client, however you can use logon scripts.